 As a participant, you’ll learn to harness the power of visual models and math manipulatives for middle school standards, and you’ll receive copies of all the print and digital classroom resources to help you bring what you learn back to your classroom the very next day!

-Session 1: Numbers and Scale – Learn how scale models support understanding of concrete and abstract numbers
+Unit 1: Numbers and Scale – Learn how scale models support understanding of concrete and abstract numbers

-Session 2: Modeling Operations – Explore strategies to represent expressions and operations with fractions and integers
+Unit 2: Modeling Operations – Explore strategies to represent expressions and operations with fractions and integers

-Session 3: Associations and Standards – Use models to represent equality, proportions, functions, and systems.
+Unit 3: Associations and Standards – Use models to represent equality, proportions, functions, and systems.
 Connect models to your grade level standards.

-Session 4: Planning and Assessment – Learn to plan units and lessons that incorporate visual models.
+Unit 4: Planning and Assessment – Learn to plan units and lessons that incorporate visual models.
 Use manipulatives and visual models for formative and summative assessments.

 Save Your Seat